Officers FAQ 8

-- the person is serving in a statutory municipal office listed in Wis.
-Stat. secs.
-62.09 (cities) or 61.19 and 61.20 (villages) such as mayor, village president, alderperson, trustee, treasurer, clerk, comptroller, attorney, deputy clerk, deputy treasurer or is serving on a statutory committee, commission or board such as the police and fire commission, board of zoning appeals or planning commission;
+1. The person is serving in a statutory municipal office listed in Wis.
+Stat. §§ 62.09 (cities) or 61.19 and 61.20 (villages) such as mayor, village president, alderperson, trustee, treasurer, clerk, comptroller, attorney, deputy clerk, deputy treasurer, or is serving on a statutory committee, commission, or board such as the police and fire commission, board of zoning appeals, or planning commission;

-- the person is serving in an office listed in the municipality's ordinances as a municipal office; or
+2. the person is serving in a position or capacity listed in the municipality’s ordinances as a municipal office; or

 3. the person filed an oath of office.